-Egg eating in the coop can be a huge problem once it takes hold.
+Hen eating their own eggs can be a huge problem once it takes hold.

 It’s a behavior that needs to be stopped quickly as other hens may decide to join in and that is a difficult thing to stop.

-- Overcrowding: The recommended space per bird in the coop and run is 4 square foot per bird if they are not able to free range.
-If you can free range, the space allotment is not quite so important since they have the outside to explore.
+- Overcrowding: The recommended space per bird in the coop and run is 4 square feet per bird if they are not able to free-range.
+If you can free-range, the space allotment is not quite so important since they have the outside to explore.

 - Not enough nest boxes: There should be a minimum of one nest box for every four hens.
-Too few boxes means that everyone will use the same boxes and eggs may get damaged by treading, rolling etc. If they break open- a hen is going to eat the contents.
+Too few boxes mean that everyone will use the same boxes and eggs may get damaged by treading, rolling, etc. If they break open- a hen is going to eat the contents.

 - Hunger: Not enough feed available to the hens.
 A ‘free feeding’ policy should ensure this doesn’t happen.
 A good quality 16-18% protein feed should be sufficient during the laying season, unless the bird is molting, in which case, higher protein content is needed.

 - Boredom: Hens get into mischief when they are bored!
-Try to keep them occupied, if they free range, you likely won’t have a problem.
-If they are confined, you need to offer other activities to keep them busy- tetherball, scratching etc.
+Try to keep them occupied, if they are free-range, you likely won’t have a problem.
+If they are confined, you need to offer other activities to keep them busy- tetherball, scratching, etc.

 - Too much light.
 Hens like a darkened, private area in which to lay their eggs.
 Try to cut down the light by using curtains or dimming lights.
 If the hen can’t see the egg, she won’t peck at it.